JoshuaDuquette2/BERT-NLP/README.md

 # BERT-NLP
-Using a Bidirection-Encoder Recurrent Transformer to do sentiment analysis.
+Using a Bidirectional-Encoder Recurrent Transformer to do sentiment analysis.